angular/angular/aio/content/guide/using-libraries.md

 ### Library typings

 Library packages often include typings in `.d.ts` files; see examples in `node_modules/@angular/material`.
-If your library's package does not include typings and your IDE complains, you may need to install the library's associated `@types/<lib_name>` package.
+If your library's package does not include typings and your IDE complains, you might need to install the library's associated `@types/<lib_name>` package.

 For example, suppose you have a library named `d3`: